All You Need To Know About Professional Indemnity Insurance

 Their duties include instructing their clients with their expert knowledge in their field.
 For example, a doctor will advise their patient on what illness they have and what medication they should take.
-They are liable for anything related to their service and how it impacts the client.
+They are liable for their service and how it impacts the client.
 Although, at the end of the day, they are only humans, and errors do happen.

 These errors and omissions can significantly negatively impact the professional and the business.
 In many cases can even lead to lawsuits, fines and loss of professional licences.
 These risks are why there has been an increase in professionals purchasing professional Indemnity insurance (PI) to protect themselves against these claims and save them from a sizeable financial loss.
-This article will explain why Professional Indemnity Insurance (PI) is crucial for many service providers.
+The article will explain why Professional Indemnity Insurance (PI) is crucial for many service providers.

 What is Professional Indemnity Insurance (PI)?